-Donlu DeWitt Thayer is the Center’s Publications Director, with responsibility for overseeing print and electronic publications, including the Center’s websites and blog, Talk About: Law and Religion, and the Law and Religion Headlines sent several times a week to subscribers worldwide.
-A significant responsibility is maintaining the website and case table of the Strasbourg Consortium, which tracks the freedom-of-religion-or-belief jurisprudence of the European Court of Human Rights.
-She is Associate Editor of the Oxford Journal of Law and Religion and manager of the OJLRblog.
-She was Associate Editor of the 5-volume Encyclopedia of Law and Religion (Brill 2016, Gerhard Robbers and Cole Durham, eds).
-She has participated as writer or editor in Center publication projects including briefs for the US Supreme Court and the European Court of Human Rights, revisions and translations of the Cole Durham and Brett Scharffs casebook Law and Religion: National, International, and Comparative Perspectives (Wolters Kluwer 2nd ed.
+During her time at the Center Donlu produced numerous conference programs and delegate directories, built powerpoint presentations and templates, did Symposium and other conference reports, launched a YouTube channel and four Facebook pages.
+A significant responsibility was building and maintaining other websites operated by the Center, including those for the African Consortium for Law and Religion Studies (ACLARS), the Punta del Este Declaration on Human Dignity for Everyone Everywhere, and the G20 Interfaith Forum.
+She was Associate Editor of the 5-volume Encyclopedia of Law and Religion (Brill 2016, Gerhard Robbers and Cole Durham, eds) and participated as writer / editor / manager of Center publication projects including briefs for the US Supreme Court and the European Court of Human Rights, revisions and translations of the Cole Durham and Brett Scharffs casebook Law and Religion: National, International, and Comparative Perspectives (Wolters Kluwer 2nd ed.
 2019), revisions of the treatise Religious Organizations and the Law (West ongoing, William Bassett, Cole Durham, Robert Smith, eds.), and editing and typesetting of the interim and final volumes of Religion and the Secular State (ICLRS 2010 and Complutense Univ. of Madrid 2015, Javier Martínez-Torrón and W. Cole Durham, Jr., General Reporters).
 Donlu is a member of the Milan-based International Consortium for Law and Religion Studies (ICLARS) and is co-editor of four volumes in the Routledge ICLARS Series on Law and Religion.

-Donlu attended Brigham Young University as an Honors Program Scholar and a Karl G. Maeser Scholar, graduating in 1970 as co-valedictorian of the College of Humanities with a double major in French and English, a University minor in German, and a secondary teaching certification.
-She received a master’s degree in American Literature from BYU in 1972, and in 2004 she graduated from the J. Reuben Clark Law School, where she received the Faculty Award for Meritorious Service, the J. Reuben Clark Public Interest Service Award, and the Schooley Outstanding Mediator Award and was Justice of the Cowley Chapter of Pi Alpha Delta Law Fraternity International.
+Donlu attended Brigham Young University as an Honors Program Scholar and a Karl G. Maeser Scholar, graduating in 1970 as co-valedictorian of the College of Humanities with a double major in French and English, a University minor in German, and a secondary teaching certificate.
+She received a master’s degree in American Literature from BYU in 1972, and a JD in 2004 from the J. Reuben Clark Law School, where she received the Faculty Award for Meritorious Service, the J. Reuben Clark Public Interest Service Award, and the Schooley Outstanding Mediator Award and was Justice of the Cowley Chapter of Pi Alpha Delta Law Fraternity International.
 After law school she received specialized training in high-risk victim /offender dialogue and worked as a family attorney and a mediator, focusing on marriage, family, school, and juvenile court mediations.
 She was for a brief time executive director of Community Dispute Resolution Services in Utah County.